English Literature BA

 The flexible structure of your first year at Sheffield means that you also have the chance to experience modules from outside of English - you can choose up to 40 credits of modules from a list approved by the Faculty of Arts and Humanities.
 A final guided module list is made available to new students when you select your modules as part of registration.

 In your second year, you will take the following core modules worth 40 credits each, Literature and Critical Thought and Romanticism to Modernism.
-The remaining 40 credits can be used on modules from the list of optional English modules listed below, which are all 20 credits.
+The remaining 40 credits can be used on modules from the list of optional English modules listed below, which are all worth 20 credits.

 Core modules: